Virtual-Link: A Scalable Multi-Producer, Multi-Consumer Message Queue Architecture for Cross-Core Communication: Conclusion

-\textbf{\underline{prodBuf}}: The Producer Buffer has three partitions, namely, \textbf{IN}, \textbf{LINK}, \textbf{OUT} as shown in Figure~\ref{fig:routing_device}.
+\textbf{\underline{consBuf}}: Whenever a consumer request arrives in the \VLRD, the port's control logic checks Consumer Input Free Register (\CIFR) for a free buffer slot in order to buffer the consumer request.
+A buffer slot is free if the valid bit is unset, and \CIFR always moves to the next free slot after a slot is taken, starting over from the first free \consBuf slot again after touching the bottom.
+The consumer request is composed of two parts: 1) the address of the target consumer cache line (the local user-space buffer of a consumer endpoint) buffered in \consTgt as shown in Figure~\ref{fig:routing_device}; and 2) the \SQI of the \VQ from which data is requested.
+The former is the payload of the incoming packet, and latter is encoded in the device-memory physical address received through the coherence network (details in \S~\ref{subsub:endpoint}).
+The \texttt{nextL} field together with the \consHead, \consTail in \linkTab make {\LL}s for {\SQI}s.
+As mentioned before, the slots in \consBuf is not always used in order when multiple {\SQI}s are active.
+The \nextIn field together with Consumer Input Head Register (\CIHR) and Consumer Input Tail Register (\CITR) forming a \LL, so that \consBuf can track the order to feed the address mapping pipeline.
+Address mapping pipeline stages are illustrated in Table~\ref{tab:pipeline} (explained later). \textbf{\underline{prodBuf}}: The Producer Buffer has three partitions, namely, \textbf{IN}, \textbf{LINK}, \textbf{OUT} as shown in Figure~\ref{fig:routing_device}.
 On cache line arrival to the \VLRD, the Producer Input Free Register (\textit{PIFR}) is checked for a free buffer entry.
 The Producer Input Head Register (\textit{PIHR}), and Producer Input Tail Register (\textit{PITR}) point to the next, and the last buffered producer push waiting for address mapping, respectively.
-The \textbf{IN} partition plus the \textbf{LINK} partition are very similar to the \consBuf, except that the \texttt{data} field stores the data pushed (\textit{enqueued}, \S~\ref{subsec:control}) by producers.
-The \textbf{LINK} partition is a \LL whose head is the oldest entry ready to be sent to a consumer; the order in which producer data was received is tracked by the \LL; so the producer data are sent to consumers in the same order.
+The \textbf{IN} partition plus the \textbf{LINK} partition are very similar to the \consBuf, except that the \texttt{data} field stores the data enqueued by producers (\S~\ref{subsec:control}).
+The \textbf{LINK} partition is a \LL whose head is the oldest entry ready to be sent to a consumer; the order in which producer data was received is tracked by the \LL; so data are sent to consumers in the same order.
 The \textbf{OUT} partition is for registering mapped entries, i.e., entries that have been assigned to a consumer target from the process in Table~\ref{tab:pipeline}.
 For example, the first blue entry in the \prodBuf is mapped to \consBuf entry $1$ as indicated by Figure~\ref{fig:routing_device}.
-The \textbf{OUT} partition has a \consTgt field to store the result of address mapping (i.e., a target consumer cache line address), and \texttt{mapped} field recording an index to the mapped Consumer Buffer slot.
-There are also two registers associated with this partition, the Producer Output Head Register (\texttt{POHR}), and the Producer Output Tail Register (\textit{POTR}) to track the next, and the last entry ready to send out, respectively.
-Each of the three partitions in our simulated design is a separate SRAM block with its own read/write ports, making each to each partition are accessed independently.
+The \consTgt field in the \textbf{OUT} partition stores the result of address mapping (i.e., a target consumer cache line address), and \texttt{mapped} field recording an index to the mapped \consBuf slot.
+There are also two registers associated with this partition, the Producer Output Head Register (\textit{POHR}), and the Producer Output Tail Register (\textit{POTR}) to track the next, and the last entry ready to send out, respectively.
+Each of the three partitions is a separate SRAM block with its own read/write ports, making each partition accessed independently.